mtlynch/mtlynch.io/content/posts/aardvarkd/index.md

 ## What was going on in 2005?

-To understand what makes _Aardvark'd_ a fun watch, it's helpful to understand where things stood in 2005.
+To understand what makes _Aardvark'd_ a fun watch, you need to understand where things stood in 2005.

 ### Fog Creek Software

 In 2005, [Joel Spolsky](https://en.wikipedia.org/wiki/Joel_Spolsky) was 40 years old.
 He had co-founded Fog Creek in 2000 with Michael Pryor.
 Aside from the founders, Fog Creek had six employees.
-They sold two products: FogBugz, a bug tracking application, and CityDesk, a web publishing tool.
+They sold two products: FogBugz, a bug-tracking application, and CityDesk, a web publishing tool.
 The company was profitable enough to get by without external investors, but they weren't experiencing any kind of exponential hypergrowth.

 {{<img src="joel.webp" max-width="400px" caption="Joel Spolsky, Fog Creek co-founder, in 2005">}}

 ### Y Combinator

-[Paul Graham](<https://en.wikipedia.org/wiki/Paul_Graham_(programmer)>) and [Jessica Livingston](https://en.wikipedia.org/wiki/Jessica_Livingston) had just co-founded [Y Combinator](https://en.wikipedia.org/wiki/Y_Combinator), which would go on to become one of the most successful startup accelerators in the tech world.
+[Paul Graham](<https://en.wikipedia.org/wiki/Paul_Graham_(programmer)>) and [Jessica Livingston](https://en.wikipedia.org/wiki/Jessica_Livingston) had just co-founded [Y Combinator](https://en.wikipedia.org/wiki/Y_Combinator), which would become one of the most successful startup accelerators in the tech world.

 {{<img src="paul-jessica.webp" max-width="700px" caption="Y Combinator co-cofounders Paul Graham and Jessica Livingston in 2005">}}